Learning When to Translate for Streaming Speech: Proposed Method:

-Since the audio sequences usually have a much longer length than the text sequences, it is computationally demanding for the conventional encoder-decoder speech-to-text model to apply the global attention mechanism.
-With such high computational cost, it cannot support the requirements in streaming translation scenarios.
+\textbf{Monotonic Segmentation Module} The previous speech translation model generally attends the whole audio sequence to the translation tokens with a sequence-to-sequence (seq2seq) framework, which brings two problems: \begin{inparaenum}[\it 1)] \item the model does not learn the alignment between audio and translation explicitly, which may confuse the streaming translation model on whether it has read enough acoustic information when generating the translated text; \item the audio sequences are usually much longer than text sequences, which is computationally demanding for the conventional encoder-decoder speech-to-text model to apply the global attention mechanism. \end{inparaenum} Such high computational cost deviates from the requirements in streaming translation scenarios.

-Therefore, this work introduces a monotonic alignment mechanism, continuous integrate-and-fire (CIF)~\cite{dong2020cif} to relief drawbacks of existing end-to-end models.

-Inspired by the integrate-and-fire (IF) model~\cite{lapique1907recherches,abbott1999lapicque}, CIF is a differentiable version of IF, using continuous functions to simulate the spike-and-fire process that support back-propagation.
-Specifically, IF neuron forwardly integrates the stimulations from the streaming input signal, and updates its membrane potential accordingly.
-Once the accumulated potential reaches a presupposed threshold, IF fires a spikes and reset its accumulated potential.
-In speech-to-text models, CIF can utilize the spikes to locate the acoustic boundaries.
-We use the simplified version of the implementation in~\citet{yi2021efciently}, without introducing additional parameters except for a fully connected layer.
-Specifically, the last dimension of the hidden states is used to calculate $\alpha$, while the remaining dimensions are used to accumulate information.
-The formalized operations in CIF are:

-where $\bm \hvec^{\rm AC}$ represents acoustic vectors with length of $T$, $\bm l$ represents accumulated acoustic vectors with length of $U$, $\hat{n}$ represents the predicted decoding length, and $\text{S}_u$ represents the $u$-th segment of $\bm h_t$ where the sum of $\alpha_t$ exceeds 1.0.
-A L2-norm quantity loss is introduced to supervise CIF generating the correct number of final modeling units:
+We introduce a Monotonic Segmentation Module~(MSM), to relieve drawbacks of existing models.
+The MSM is inspired by the integrate-and-fire (IF) model~\cite{abbott1999lapicque, dong2020cif,yi2021efficiently}.
+Specifically, IF neuron has two modes: \textit{integrate} and \textit{firing}.
+In integrate mode, the IF neuron dynamically receives signals and accumulates information; when the received information exceeds a certain threshold, IF neuron enters firing mode, at which time it outputs a signal (a.k.a. spiking), where the accumulated state contains information received in the previous integrate phase; and finally, the IF neuron will reset itself and re-enter the integrate mode once the firing mode ends.

+In the MSM, we utilize the integrate-and-fire cycle to dynamically locate the boundaries of meaningful speech segments.
+At the integrate mode, the model keeps reading and processing speech frames, while at firing mode the model writes the translated tokens.
+MSM takes the representation from the Acoustic Encoder and uses one of the dimensions as signals for integrate-and-fire.
+These signals are passed through a Sigmoid function to produce integration weights.
+Once the weights are accumulated to a certain threshold~(e.g. =1.0), the module marks the boundary of the current segment and enters a firing mode.
+It then aggregates the rest dimensions of encoder representations according to the weights within this segment.
+These are passed to further processing blocks for WRITE operation.